n. pl. char·i·ties

 5. Indulgence or forbearance in judging others.
 See Synonyms at mercy.

 6. often Charity Christianity The theological virtue defined as love directed first toward God but also toward oneself and one's neighbors as objects of God's love.

-[Middle English charite, from Old French, Christian love, from Latin cāritās, affection, from cārus, dear; see kā- in Indo-European roots.]
+[Middle English charite, from Old French, Christian love, from Latin cāritās, affection, from cārus, dear; see kā- in the Appendix of Indo-European roots.]